nclient/NClient/README.md

     [GetMethod] Task<IRestResponse> GetAsync(int id);
 }
 ```
-If you have an interface for the controller, obviously it cannot return a client response, so you need to create a client interface, inherit it from the controller interface and override the method by changing the return type (see `OverrideAttribute` in [Annotation](#features-annotation-override) section).

-You can also get a transport response without overriding and additional methods in the client.
-To do this, the client interface must inherit the `INClient` interface.
+Unlike the first option with `IHttpResponse` return, you can get a transport response without overriding and additional methods in the client.
+To do this, the client interface must inherit the `INClient` interface, then you will be able to do this:
 ```C#
 public interface IMyClient : INClient
 {